 - Soy beans.

-On the other hand you should be cutting back or removing alcohol, sugars, carbohydrates, caffeine, spicy foods and processed carbohydrates.
+On the other hand you should be cutting back.
+Or be removing alcohol, sugars, carbohydrates, caffeine, spicy foods and processed carbohydrates.
 The list contains:

 - White bread.